-Photojournalism entries shall consist of images or sequences of images with informative content and emotional impact, including human interest, documentary and spot news.
+Photojournalism entries shall consist of images with informative content and emotional impact, reflecting the human presence in our world.

 Nature photography is restricted to the use of the photographic process to depict observations from all branches of natural history, except anthropology and archeology, in such a fashion that a well-informed person will be able to identify the subject material and to certify as to its honest presentation.

 The story telling value of a photograph must be weighed more than the pictorial quality while maintaining high technical quality.
 Human elements shall not be present, except where those human elements enhance the nature story.
 The presence of scientific bands, scientific tags or radio collars on wild animals is permissible.
 Photographs of artificially produced hybrid plants or animals, mounted specimens, or obviously set arrangements, are ineligible, as is any form of manipulation that alters the truth of the photographic statement.

 No techniques that add to, relocate, replace, or remove pictorial elements except by cropping are permitted.
 Techniques that enhance the presentation of the photograph without changing the nature story or the pictorial content are permitted.
 All adjustments must appear natural.
 Color images can be converted to grayscale monochrome.
 Infrared images are not allowed.